Table of Contents

-Click on “Yes” to confirm the consolidate operation.
+Click on “Yes” to confirm the consolidated operation.

 Limitations of VMware Snapshot

-Keeping snapshots for longer duration than recommended can affect the virtual machine performance and also VM snapshot is not supported for some disk types and VM configured with bus sharing.
-Let’s understand what are the limitation of Virtual Machine Snapshots:
+Keeping snapshots for a longer duration than recommended can affect the virtual machine performance and also VM snapshot is not supported for some disk types and VM configured with bus sharing.
+Let’s understand what is the limitation of Virtual Machine Snapshots: